shulinipadhy/Lloseng/README.md

 * Student solutions to exercises (first edition): http://highered.mheducation.com/sites/0077097610/student_view0/student_solutions.html

-Professors may obtain solutions to exercises including code by contacting the authors.
+Professors may obtain any of the solutions to exercises including code by contacting the authors.
 They must show a web presence confirming their email address and that they are indeed an academic at that same domain.